Tough Beauty and the Sloppy Slop

-Tough Beauty and the Sloppy Slop is a 1995 Filipino-Hong Kong action film directed by Yuen Bun and Alan Chui.
-It stars Yuen Biao, Cynthia Khan, Waise Lee and Monsour Del Rosario.
+Tough Beauty and the Sloppy Slop is a 1995 action film directed by Yuen Bun and Alan Chui.
+A Hong Kong-Filipino co-production, it stars Yuen Biao, Cynthia Khan, Waise Lee and Monsour Del Rosario.
 It was theatrically released in the Philippines on January 4, 1996, as Mabangis Na Lungsod (lit.
 'Ferocious City').

 Plot

 In the Philippines, Officer Man (Alex Man) leads his squad to bust a drug deal and apprehends Talung, second in command of counterfeiter, Roy (Waise Lee).
 At night, Man's subordinate, Santos (Monsour Del Rosario) also arrests Roy's girlfriend, Yu Wing-kei (Tam Suk-mui) before Man was killed at his mother's (Lily Leung) birthday celebration by a hitman sent by Roy.
 Meanwhile, in Shenzhen, China, Officer Yang Lai-ching busts s drug deal where she arrests the dealer (Yuen Wah), and discovers the money used in the transaction were counterfeits and Yang was sent to a joint operation by the Hong Kong, Chinese and Filipino police police force to infiltrate drug dealers in the Philippines who use counterfeits to buy drugs in China to be trafficked in Hong Kong.
 Yang is assigned to close to Yu in prison while she is partnered with Hong Kong inspector Lee King-tong (Yuen Biao), who has been working undercover in the Philippines for three years.

 In the Philippines, Lee visits Yang in prison and tells her that they are to act as a married couple and to hurry up in getting close to Yu.
 Yang successfully befriends Yu after defending the latter against a bully.
 At this time, Santos leads an arrest in a restaurant owned by Roy where cocaine were found but Roy's employee volunteers as a scapegoat.
 On Valentine's Day, Lee visits Yang with bouquet flowers with two bottles of dioxide solution for Yang and Yu to drink so he could help them escape while they are sent to the hospital.
 Lee then gives a call to Santos to meet with him at night, where he was attacked by hitmen sent by Roy and hold his wife and daughter hostage, but Lee arrives just in time to save them while killing the hitmen with Santos.
 The next day, Yang and Yu follows through with Lee's plan and Lee rescues them from the ambulance.
 Yu then brings Lee and Yang to Roy's mansion where one of Roy's partner recognizes Lee as a pimp who cheated him and Lee's henchmen him, but Lee and Yang fight back and Roy is impressed with their combat skills.
 Lee and Yang live with Yu in a villa owned by Roy which is bugged by Roy.
 Lee and Yang realizes this but gets into a fight but Roy's men who are eavesdropping thinks they are just having intense sex.